IBM Cloud Docs

 You must also configure the time server by completing the following steps in the VMware vCloud Usage Meter appliance management console:

-1. Log in to the VMware vCloud Usage Meter appliance management console with the usagemeter user through https://<Usage Meter IP>:5480.
+1. Go to https://<Usage Meter IP>:5480 and log in to the VMware vCloud Usage Meter appliance management console by using the usagemeter user.

-2. Click Time from the left navigation panel.
+2. Click Time from the left navigation panel and under Time synchronization, click Edit.

 You can use the IBM-provided time server time.service.networklayer.com.